amr-hc/amr-hc/README.md

 <h1 align="center"> :rocket: Full Stack Developer</h1>
 <p align="center">
-Experienced full-stack developer with a passion for crafting robust, scalable solutions.
-Proficient in a variety of technologies across the entire stack, including front-end frameworks like Angular, React, and Vue, as well as back-end frameworks such as Node.js, Laravel, and Django.
-Skilled in designing intuitive user interfaces, optimizing database schemas, and architecting efficient systems.
-Dedicated to continuous learning and staying updated with the latest technologies to deliver high-quality solutions.
+Experienced full-stack developer with a strong backend focus.
+Proficient in back-end frameworks such as Node.js, Laravel, and Django, adept at crafting scalable, efficient systems.
+Skilled in database optimization, RESTful API development, and server-side scripting.
+Also proficient in front-end technologies including Angular, React, and Vue, with a knack for designing intuitive user interfaces and responsive web applications.
+Dedicated to continuous learning and leveraging the latest technologies to deliver high-quality solutions.
 </p>